 Concert polos: $40 for both polos (one short-sleeve, one long-sleeve)

-*Members are required to wear their polos for all RYJO affiliated performances and events.
+The deadline to purchase concert polos is Friday, November 16, 2018.
+Members are required to wear their polos for all RYJO affiliated performances and events.

 Big Band Tuition: $450 for the year